matplotlib/basemap/README.md

 python -m pip install basemap-data-hires
 ```

-Precompiled `basemap` binary wheels for Windows and GNU/Linux are also
+Precompiled `basemap` binary wheels for Windows and GNU/Linux
-available in PyPI (architectures x86 and x64, Python 2.7 and 3.5+):
+(architectures x86 and x64, Python 2.7 and 3.5+) as well as for MacOS
+(architectures x64 and arm64, Python 3.9+) are also available in PyPI:
 ```sh
 python -m pip install basemap
 ```